AdrianKnapp/cezarmodz/README.md

 ## CezarModz

 Hello! this is a big project, who I've did to a client some months ago.
-CezarModz is an e-commerce,selling GTA V accounts about 2 years ago.
-In this job, I've learned the most part of my knews, like advanced PHP, Bootstrap, JavaScript, Jquery, Payment API, and some hard techniques about CSS.
+CezarModz is an e-commerce, selling GTA V accounts about 2 years ago.
+In this job, I've learned the most part of my knowledges, like advanced PHP, Bootstrap, JavaScript, Jquery, Payment API, and some hard techniques about CSS.

 ## Be atemption